-OVERVIEW: The Bohemian Foundation has many different avenues of support, from their grants program, to community music programs.
+OVERVIEW: The Bohemian Foundation has many different funding avenues, from their grants program, to community music programs.
 They embrace music as a "powerful force in both the vibrancy of our community and the individual lives of our citizens" and support solutions developed within different communities to help solve issues regarding the environment, poverty, public health, and natural disasters.

 IP TAKE: The Bohemian Foundation has three specific grant initiatives and multiple additional community programs they support.
-It should be noted that not all grants are music related and the support that is given is to organizations within the Greater Fort Collins area in northern Colorado.
+Grantseekers should note that not all grants are music related and support organizations within the Greater Fort Collins area in northern Colorado.

-PROFILE: The Bohemian Foundation supports music exclusively through its Music Event Fund.
+PROFILE: Created in 2001, the Bohemian Foundation supports music exclusively through its Music Event Fund.
 Grants from the fund are made to 501(c)(3) nonprofit organizations that offer services in the Fort Collins area (defined by the boundaries of the Poudre School District).
-Awards range from $500 to $5,000 and are given to organizations that produce events that promote "the development and performance of diverse music expression and/or supports events where music is the main focus."
-Music must be a central component to the event and they "strongly advocate that all musicians/bands performing are paid market rate fees for their services."
-Applications are accepted on a rolling basis, but must be received 90 days prior to the event.
+Awards range from $500 to $5,000 and fund organizations that produce events that promote "the development and performance of diverse music expression and/or supports events where music is the main focus."
+Music must be a central component to the event, and the foundation "strongly advocate that all musicians/bands performing are paid market rate fees for their services."
+It accepts Applications on a rolling basis, but they must be received 90 days prior to the event.

 Also within the Foundation's music programs is Pianos About Town, which involves "local artists painting murals on pianos at the Art in Action Stage in Old Town Square where the public can watch the creative process and interact with the artists."
 It also supports the Bohemian Nights Festival.
 The Muse program “awards up to $20,000 to eligible 501 (c)(3) organizations serving the Northern Colorado area (defined as Larimer and Weld Counties).”